Aberdeen, South Dakota: Government

+Looking at the local legislative map, Brown County spans all of District 3, along with parts of Districts 1 and 23.
+State Senators from Brown County include Katie Washnok (D3) & Michael Rohl (D1).
+For District 3 State Representatives, we will see new leadership following the November 3, 2026 election as Tim Hanigan, Spencer Sommers, and Erin Ruder run for two open seats in Pierre.

 In 2008, Governor Mike Rounds named Aberdeen as the South Dakota Community of the Year.

 Education

 Public schools

 Aberdeen Public Schools are part of the Aberdeen School District.
 The school district has six elementary schools, two middle schools, and one high school.

 The elementary schools are C.C.
 Lee Elementary School, Lincoln Elementary School, May Overby Elementary School, O.M.
 Tiffany Elementary School, Simmons Elementary School and Mike Miller Elementary School.
 The two middle schools are Holgate Middle School, which serves the north side of Aberdeen, and Simmons Middle School, which serves the south side of the city.
 Students in the district attend Central High School.
 The Hub Area Technical School is located in the district.
 Aberdeen also has an alternative middle and high school.

 The Aberdeen School District's enrollment for the year 2024–2025 was approximately 4,326 students, and the average class size was in the low to mid-twenties.
 Due to a projected increase in enrollment and the modernization of facilities, Simmons Middle School was completely remodeled with the demolition of the original 1929 building and the addition of a new classroom and cafeteria building which was completed in August 2008.
 The public school in Aberdeen is AA under the SDHSAA.